 Guests are required to keep a distance of at least 6 feet (2m) between them and people not in their traveling party.

-To help guests practice physical distancing, Disney is installing ground markers in all locations where people would usually form a line.
+To help guests practice physical distancing, Disney has installed ground markers in all locations where people would usually form a line.
 This includes attractions, shops, etc. These markers tell guests where to stand to keep a safe distance from others.

 There are also “Social Distance Squads” located all around Walt Disney World to help promote social distancing.
-For example, in Disney Springs Stormtroopers tell guests when they need to keep more distance from each other.
+For example, in the parks, Cast Members in yellow shirts tell guests to avoid grouping together.
+In Disney Springs, Stormtroopers tell guests when they need to keep more distance from each other.

 Handwashing & Hand Sanitizer Stations